 The patient may have an intravenous catheter placed.
 Photo by MarVistaVet

-It is important that the patient has not been fed in at least 8 hours.
+It is important that the patient has not been fed for at least eight hours prior to surgery.
 Anesthetic medications commonly induce nausea and vomiting can be dangerous in a sedated patient (vomit can be inhaled/aspirated leading to pneumonia).

 A tranquilizer or other pre-anesthetic medication may be administered to ease the induction of anesthesia.